 When it comes to location, the highest average paycheck ($85K annually) can be spotted in Bentonville, Ark.; Sioux City, Iowa ($81K), Chicago, Ill. (around $81K), and Fayetteville, Ark. (about $75K) are the next top-paying cities.
 Approaching the lower end of the pay scale (at approximately $53K) is St. Joseph, Mo.
 By state, Tyson Foods, Inc. employees make the most in California, earning $93K per year on average.

 Years of Experience

-Five to nine years of work experience seem to result in median wages of about $69K annually.
-For those with one to four years of experience, median paychecks reach $52K per year.
-Overall, the greater share of Tyson Foods, Inc. folks have 10-19 years of experience and earn an average $74K annually.
+For those with five to nine years of experience, average earnings amount to $67K annually.
+For those with one to four years of experience, median paychecks reach about $54K per year.
+The largest slice of the Tyson Foods, Inc. workforce (29 percent) has been working for 10-19 years and earns, on average, $68K annually.

 Certifications and Degrees

 HAZWOPER Certification - 40 Hours are compensated at a much higher rate than non-authorized workers, bringing in close to approximately $86K per year.
 Certified Technicians also rank high on the pay scale, with expected average earnings of around $83K annually.
 Employees who have a Master of Business Administration (MBA), Business Management make the most here, hauling in $102K per year.

 When it comes to skills, Project Management seems to bolster pay the most; employees who claim proficiency also enjoy a median income of $86K annually.
 A garden variety skill at Tyson Foods, Inc. is Microsoft Excel; one-sixth of Tyson Foods, Inc.'s people use it regularly.
 Employees also tend to know People Management, Leadership, and Production Management.